ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 server.

-To handle this case, WebTransport endpoints SHOULD buffer streams and datagrams until those can be associated with an established session.
-To avoid resource exhaustion, the endpoints MUST limit the number of buffered streams and datagrams.
+To handle this case, WebTransport endpoints SHOULD buffer streams and datagrams until they can be associated with an established session.
+To avoid resource exhaustion, endpoints MUST limit the number of buffered streams and datagrams.
 When the number of buffered streams is exceeded, a stream SHALL be closed by sending a RESET_STREAM and/or STOP_SENDING with the `WT_BUFFERED_STREAM_REJECTED` error code.
 When the number of buffered datagrams is exceeded, a datagram SHALL be dropped.
 It is up to an implementation to choose what stream or datagram to discard.

-## Interaction with HTTP/3 GOAWAY frame
+## Interaction with the HTTP/3 GOAWAY frame

 HTTP/3 defines a graceful shutdown mechanism ({{Section 5.2 of HTTP3}}) that allows a peer to send a GOAWAY frame indicating that it will no longer accept